liquinlab/elm-smile/docs/configuration.md

 - `VITE_MIN_WRITE_INTERVAL` configured the minimum time in milliseconds that should pass between writes to the Firestore.
 This respects Firestore's limit of 1 write per document per second.
 It defaults to 2000ms.
-- `VITE_SHOW_PROGRESS_BAR` configures if the progress bar should be visible at the bottom of the screen.
 - `VITE_WINDOWSIZER_REQUEST` configures the requested size of the page for rendering content (used by WindowSizerView.vue component)
 - `VITE_WINDOWSIZER_AGGRESSIVE` if set to true and the user resizes the page,